Learn CW (Morse Code) as a language

 Here is the sequence of learning CW the most efficient way.
 Second, learn to send the code with a paddle and electronic keyer combination.
 Third, learn to copy off the air.
 Began sending as soon as possible.

-Here are the three ways to hear this 100 words.
+Here are the three ways to hear these 100 words.

-I recommend that a certain sequence is used for the alphabet.
+I recommend that a certain sequence is used for learning the alphabet.
+This uses the way our brain learns.
+We learn by a process of eliminating things.
 This may not work for all, but give it a try.

 TMO0, that’s the letter O and the number zero

 Notice that the same letter comes up in more than one sequence.
 It can fit into more than one logical order.
 Practice the EISH5 until it’s easy, then go on to the next sequence.
-Many letters don’t fit any order, just tough it out.
+Many letters don’t fit any order, just will just have to tough it out.